FerryRiet/SE-Testing/Ferry/Haskell/Week 3/assign3.md

 ### First test run:

-Gave almost immidiatly the following error:
+Gave almost immediately the following error:

 `*** Exception: Cnf.hs:(34,1)-(35,31): Non-exhaustive patterns in function dist`

 ### Reasons

-1. The form generater created both disjunctions and conjunctions with an empty list.
+1. The form generator created both disjunctions and conjunctions with an empty list.
-2. In the Dist algoritme is no case form Disjunctions with an empty list.
+2. In the Dist algorithm is no case form Disjunctions with an empty list.

 ### Solutions

-1. Fix the generator to genarate exprsssions with a minimum of two arguments
+1. Fix the generator to generate expressions with a minimum of two arguments
 2. Fix the Dist function to accept empty lists
 3. Modify CNF' not to call dist with an empty list

-I choose to fix the generator not to generate empty expressions, and modified CNF' not to call Dist with an empty list.
+I choose to double fix the generator not to generate empty expressions, and modified CNF' not to call Dist with an empty list.

-Added `cnf' (Dsj []) = Dsj []` alternative allowing empty conjunctions and returning them, and added 2 to the random value of the generator.
+Added `cnf' (Dsj []) = Dsj []` alternative allowing empty disjunctions and returning them, and added 2 to the random value of the generator.

-The reason for this modification is that whitin our definition of Form the constants of True and False (Dsj [] = false, Cnj [] = true)  are not defined.
+The reason for the modification is that within our definition of Form the constants of True and False (Dsj [] = false, Cnj [] = true) are not defined and rewrite would be the best solution.

 ``` Haskell
 testRandomCNF :: IO Bool